-Federal Information Processing Standards (FIPS): Issued by the National Institute of Standards and Technology after approval by the Secretary of Commerce pursuant to Section 111(d) of the Federal Property and Administrative Services Act of 1949, as amended by the Computer Security Act of 1987, Public Law 100-235.
+Federal Information Processing Standards (FIPS): A set of standards issued by the National Institute of Standards and Technology after approval by the Secretary of Commerce pursuant to Section 111(d) of the Federal Property and Administrative Services Act of 1949, as amended by the Computer Security Act of 1987, Public Law 100-235.

-Fiber Optics: Transmitting information by sending light pulses over cables made from thin strands of glass.
+Fiber Optics: A method of transmitting information by sending light pulses over cables made from thin strands of glass.

-Field (or Data Field): A defined area of a file or data table used to record an individual piece of standardized data, such as the author of a document, a recipient or the date of a document.
+Field (or Data Field): A defined area of a file or data table used to record an individual piece of standardized data, such as the author of a document, a recipient, or the date of a document.

-Field Mapping: The process of normalizing data to the structure of an existing database for purposes of loading the data so that data loads to the correct field after validating the data type is the same, for example mapping the data from a field called Date to an existing field in a database named DocDate.
+Field Mapping: The process of normalizing data to the structure of an existing database for purposes of loading the data to the correct field, after validating the data type is the same.
+For example, mapping the data from a field called Date to an existing field in a database named DocDate.